A mineral blend precision engineered

 What can I expect from MB-0.1?

-We can only speak for ourselves, but our n of few™ research showed vast improvements prominently in mood, energy, libido, skin, and stamina.
+We can only speak for ourselves, but our n of few™ testing of this mineral and electrolyte profile showed vast improvements prominently in mood, energy, libido, skin, and stamina.
 Send us your testimonials!

 How many sachets per day and how to take it?